-Deficiency emotions: Identify a situation where you have felt one of the following emotions: deficient, insufficient, wrong, guilty, or ashamed.
-Was this emotion caused (at least in part) by you criticising yourself for having or for not having a particular thought or emotion or for doing or not doing a particular behaviour?
+Deficiency emotions: Identify a situation where you have felt one of the following emotions: deficient, insufficient, worthless, wrong, guilty, or ashamed.
+Was this emotion caused (at least in part) by you criticising yourself for having (or for not having) a particular thought or emotion or for doing (or not doing) a particular behaviour?

 Deficiency motivation: Identify a situation where you felt it was very important to do something particular.
 What did you hope to gain/avoid through your actions?
-Did you hope to gain something (respect, love, value, etc.) you feel you do not have enough of?
-Or did you hope your actions would help you avoid touching a painful lack (of respect, love, value, etc.) in yourself?
+Did you hope to gain a quality (drive, compassion, value, etc.) you fear you lack as a person?
+Or did you hope your actions would help you avoid revealing or affirming something bad about yourself?

 Others' criticism of you: Identify a situation where you had a strong emotional reaction to someone else's criticism of you.
 What did they criticise?
 When have you criticised yourself in a similar way?
 Your criticism of others: Identify a situation where your criticism of others had a strong emotional charge.
-What thought, emotion, behaviour, or trait do you criticise in the other?
+What thought, emotion, behaviour, or trait did you criticise in the other?
 When have you wanted to do what the other person did?
 What did you say to yourself in that situation?
 Absence of common traits: Identify a thought, emotion, or behaviour, which is common in others - but wholly absent in you.
 What would you say to yourself if you ever had such thoughts, emotions, or behaviours?